 Why this matters beyond the numbers

 Capital punishment for economic crimes has long drawn criticism from human rights organizations.
 The argument is straightforward: financial offenses, however damaging, rarely justify an irreversible sentence.

 Vietnam’s reform acknowledges that tension directly.
 By tying sentence commutation to asset recovery, the revised code does something unusual in criminal justice — it turns a potential execution into a concrete mechanism for repairing public harm.
 If a convicted official returns stolen funds, the state recoups real resources.
-That’s a pragmatic calculation, and it’s one that several legal scholars have argued makes more sense than purely punitive approaches to white-collar crime.
+That’s a pragmatic calculation, and one that legal scholars have argued makes more sense than purely punitive approaches to white-collar crime.

 Amnesty International has tracked a steady global trend toward abolition or restriction of capital punishment over the past two decades.
 Vietnam’s move aligns with that arc — joining a growing list of nations that have narrowed the scope of the death penalty even when full abolition remains politically difficult.